shreythecray/productivity_app/README.md

 `req.body` or `req.body.[key]` is a valye that comes from a body sent with the HTTP request that is being made

-`context.res` is the response that
+`context.res` is the response that is sent back when someone makes a request to it

 <br><br>
 </details>